awsteere/notes-app/README.md

 ### Validate query with whitespace returns valid results
 `curl -s -i -H "Content-Type: application/json" -X GET http://localhost:80/api/notes/query='up%20milk`

-## Unit and Integration Tests :-(

-I regret that unit and integration tests were not written due to a lack of time.
-Upon completing the server code, I switched to learning Angular 6.
-Lacking time, I backed out the integration tests and relied on the curl tests above for testing.

 ## Known issues